Vandino and Ugolino Vivaldi: Sources

 The principal documentary source is the Genoese annals of Jacopo Doria, presented to the city of Genoa in 1294.
-Under the entry of the year 1291, Doria writes the following:
+Under the entry for the year 1291, Doria writes the following:

 Additional documents identify the other brother as "Vadino", that Tedesio Doria (Jacopo's nephew) did not embark, that the supplies were for "ten years", that the names of the vessels were Sanctus Antonius and Alegranzia, and that the ship made a brief stop at Majorca before proceeding.

-In Galvano Fiamma's book, Cronica universalis, Galvano claims the Vivaldi expedition reached Ethiopia, from where the survivors gave up returning to their city.
+In Galvano Fiamma's book, Cronica universalis, Galvano claims the Vivaldi expedition reached Ethiopia, where the survivors gave up returning to their home country.

 Geography

-Jean Gimpel suggests that the two Franciscan friars who accompanied the Vivaldi brothers may have read the Opus Majus written by their fellow Franciscan, Roger Bacon, in which Bacon suggested that the distance separating Spain and India was not great, a theory that was later repeated by Pierre d'Ailly and tested by Christopher Columbus.
+Jean Gimpel suggests that the two Franciscan friars who accompanied the Vivaldi brothers may have read the Opus Majus written by fellow Franciscan Roger Bacon, in which Bacon suggested that the distance separating Spain and India was not great, a theory that was later repeated by Pierre d'Ailly and tested by Christopher Columbus.

 It is uncertain how far the Vivaldi brothers reached.
-The Vivaldi brothers may have seen or landed on the Canary Islands.
-"Gozora" is a name found in some Medieval charts for Cape Non, which lies before the Canary Islands (e.g. Caput Finis Gozole in the maps of Giovanni da Carignano, early 1300s, and the Pizzigani brothers, 1367).
-The name of the ship Alegranzia may be the source for the Canary Island of Alegranza, and has led to the supposition that the brothers landed there (or that at least one of the ships capsized there).
+They may have seen or landed on the Canary Islands.
+"Gozora" is a name found in some medieval charts for Cape Nun, which lies before the Canary Islands (e.g. Caput Finis Gozole in the maps of Giovanni da Carignano, early 1300s, and the Pizzigani brothers, 1367).
+The name of the ship Alegranzia may be the source for the Canary Island of Alegranza, and has led to the supposition that the brothers landed there (or at least that one of the ships capsized there).